timothyveldhuizen/angular-parking-garage/README.md

 In this project Angular cli is installed as dependency of npm.
 To create a new app run `"npx ng new my-app-name"` with default settings.
 Then a new folder will appear with a skeleton Vue app.
-Go to the folder `"cd my-app-name"` and run the app with `"npm start"`, You can also create components with `npx ng generate component my-component-name`
+Go to the folder `"cd my-app-name"` and run the app with `"npm start"`.
+You can also create components with `npx ng generate component my-component-name`

 ## Components